microsoft/promptflow/docs/reference/tools-reference/contentsafety_text_tool.md

 - For AzureML users, the tool is installed in default image, you can use the tool without extra installation.
 - For local users,
   `pip install promptflow-tools`
+> [!NOTE]
-  Content Safety (Text) tool is now incorporated into the latest `promptflow-tools` package.
+> Content Safety (Text) tool is now incorporated into the latest `promptflow-tools` package.
 If you have previously installed the package `promptflow-contentsafety`, please uninstall it to avoid the duplication in your local tool list.

 ## Prerequisites